 That is a true solution.

-Richardson Healthcare and IMES want to help you provide the best CT service possible.
+Richardson Healthcare wants to help you provide the best CT service possible.
 This is a small preview of our Toshiba Aquilion PRIME training course launching this year, expanding our Aquilion 4, 16, and 32/64 curriculum.
 Ask us for details!

 Local Support for EMEA Service Providers: 24/7 Tech Support and Parts Hotline – +31 20 3168 700